 Campus security does not always remove posters after a specific time period, as these students note posters which continue to hang on the bulletin boards and walls that date back to September of 2013.
 OCAD Us stated on its Facebook group that:

 The majority of OCAD Us posters—posted on "all other floors" were removed.
 There is no clause stating that only "recognized student groups" may poster—so OCAD U leadership has breached its own policy.
 Certainly OCAD Us initiatives are of "general interest to the entire OCAD community.”

 The Mission and Mandate of the OCAD Student Union (OCADSU) includes: “to develop and manage services and activities that foster a positive and creative educational environment at OCAD U,” “participate in the development, enforcement and revision of academic and non-academic policies in an effort to promote students’ best interests” and “provide students with an effective voice in the decision-making at OCAD U.”

 We ask all people who enter the SU to be respectful and non-discriminatory towards all staff and students in the space.
-We ask you to check your assumptions at the door and to be reminded violent, discriminatory or harmful behavior will not be tolerated.
+We ask you to check your assumptions at the door and to be reminded that violent, discriminatory or harmful behaviour will not be tolerated.